computermouth/kv-chunker/README.md

 Larger files will be `n` number of chunks, with the final chunk always being `${FILE_SIZE_IN_BYTES} % 26214400` bytes long.

+On GETs, `myfile_pcs` is fetched, and it's contents parsed.
+The compute app will create N number of lookups, and append the bodies to the outbound response body.

+`TODO` -- use lookup_async, and gather a vector of handles, before waiting on all of them.
+(Currently a bug preventing this where PendingInsertHandle is not exported correctly).

 ## getting started

 Create a file `src/pw.rs`, and add the following